The Lending and Secured Finance Review: France

 To be licensed as a credit institution or a finance company, an institution must meet certain prudential requirements relating to its share capital, and its maintenance of solvency and liquidity ratios.
 Additional requirements pertaining to the governance and the internal organisation of the credit institution or finance company must be met (e.g., appointment of control officers, a compliance officer or a risk management officer).

-iii Impact of Basel III, the Bank Recovery and Resolution Directive, the Capital Requirements Regulation, the Capital Requirements Directive,7 sanctions and anti-corruption laws
+iii Impact of Basel IV, the Bank Recovery and Resolution Directive, the Capital Requirements Regulation, the Capital Requirements Directive,7 sanctions and anti-corruption laws

 However, as far as documentation is concerned, these regulations impact the 'increased-costs' provisions pursuant to which the costs of compliance with the regulations are to be borne by the borrower.
 These increased-costs clauses are usually heavily negotiated by French corporates.
-In this respect, a series of four texts adopted on 20 May 2019 could have some impact on the current pricing because they significantly amend the above-mentioned European regulatory framework.
+In this respect, one may note that level 2 texts, such as guidelines adopted by supervisory authorities (including the recently published EBA guidelines on loan origination and monitoring, that specify the internal governance arrangements for granting and monitoring of credit facilities throughout their life cycle), are of growing significance when granting a loan.

 In addition, the increasing range of sanctions and anti-corruption laws implemented around the world (in particular, sanctions imposed by the Office of Foreign Assets Control of the US Treasury Department, the ACPR and the French anti-bribery agency), as well as their significant extraterritorial effect and their consequences in the event of breach (as illustrated by the US fine imposed on BNP Paribas in 2014 or by the French fine imposed on La Banque Postale in 2018), has led many lenders to seek specific representations and undertakings from the borrower in relation to these matters.
 These are not only required in most loan documentation negotiated recently, but also by arrangers and initial purchasers in the context of French law bond issues through representations or due diligence questionnaires.